 Plants have different needs.
 Some love full sun, and others wither in full sun.
 Be sure the plants you place together in the same pot have the same needs as far as sunlight and water are concerned.
 Also, keep an eye on each container's location regarding the amount of direct sunlight received on an average clear day.
 One of the best things about container gardening is that even in a limited-space scenario, such as a balcony container garden, you can move around the containers as needed to get more sun or more shade if your plant dictates it.

 If you think you'll have to move containers around during the day or from time to time, opt for container sizes and types that are easy to move.
 A large concrete planter, for instance, is heavy even without soil, plants and water in it.
 If the planter is heavy, a plant dolly or a stand on wheels makes it easier to move around containers as needed.

-Container garden soil usually dries out faster than garden soil, especially on hot, sunny days, so you should plan on checking the pots more frequently than you would an in-ground garden bed.
+Container potting mix usually dries out faster than in-ground soil, especially on hot, sunny days, so you should plan on checking the pots more frequently than you would an in-ground garden bed.
 Instead of watering just until the top of the soil is wet, water dry potting medium enough so excess liquid runs out the holes in the bottom of the container.
 On extremely hot days, you may need to water plants in small pots twice.
 Of course, when the potting medium feels damp or soggy, you can skip watering.

 While a small container garden looks nice on a deck, porch or even on a wooden bench or table, pots placed directly on the wood may harm the wood over time due to water drainage.
 Even a saucer beneath the plant pot could overflow during heavy rains.
 Raise up the planters a little with pot risers, which are small blocks that serve as "feet" to keep the pots elevated.
 This helps prevent mildew or wood damage that could occur otherwise, allowing water beneath the pot to evaporate.